kuznetckiy/Geoscan_Lite_eng/precautions.rst

 ------------------------------

 * Operating temperature range: -20 to +40 °С
-* Max wind speed: 12 м/с
+* Max wind speed: 12 m/s

 The aerial photography complex is not intended for flights during rain, snow and other precipitation.

-The complex can't fly below height of the starting point.
+The complex can't fly below starting point altitude.

-In mountains you need to find lower point of flight task area for start.
+In mountains conditions, find the lowest point of the area for flight mission start.
 The entire flight route must pass above the starting point.